 Stand in the Gap Minute Archives

-Friday, October 8, 2021 - God is...
-Series: Jesus is All Authority
+God Is Series: Jesus Is All Authority

 Transcript: Law enforcement officers are sometimes referred to as the authorities because they have the power to arrest those who break the law.
 But parents, employers and those in public office are also authorities.
 But there is one who holds supreme authority having been delegated that authority by the Author of all Authority.
 That name is Jesus.
 Hello, I’m Sam Rohrer with another Stand in the Gap Minute.
 This week, we’ve looked at more of God’s traits, including how they relate to Jesus.
 In Matthew 28:18, Jesus said, “All authority in heaven and on earth has been given to me.”
 What does this mean?
 God has ultimate Authority has delegated all to Jesus Christ and all earthly authorities from all individuals, parents, employers, church and civil government authorities all report to Him and will give account to Him.
 May we understand God’s ranking of authority and that we all give account to Him one day.
 Discover more at American Pastors Network dot net.

 God Is Series: Jesus Is King of Kings

 Transcript: There’ve been many great leaders throughout history, but no leader compares to Jesus Christ the Son of God.
 The Bible refers to Him as the King of kings.
 A look at this phrase can change the way we live today.
 Hello, I’m Sam Rohrer with another Stand in the Gap Minute.
 1 Timothy 6:15 refers to Jesus as the King of kings, placing Him in a unique category unmatched by any other being.
 Jesus was more than a great human leader; He is the Son of God.
 He proved His identity through His death and resurrection, offering a display of power unmatched in history.
 The Bible says that one day, all will bow – including the kings of the earth – and will confess that Jesus is King to the glory of God the Father.
 Bow before Him now in repentance and receive eternal life so that you’ll not be forced to bow before Him before being condemned to eternal punishment.
 Discover more at American Pastors Network dot net.

-Transcription: As Americans, we value the opportunity to choose our leaders through the power of our vote.
+Transcript: As Americans, we value the opportunity to choose our leaders through the power of our vote.
 We don’t like the idea of being led by a king.
 What does it mean for us today that God is king?
 The answer is more powerful than you may think.
 Hello, I’m Sam Rohrer with another Stand in the Gap Minute.
 Psalm 47:7 declares, “For God is the King of all the earth.”
 Why was this important?
 A king was the leader of the nation.
 By referring to God as king, it acknowledge Him as supreme over all kings..
 The verse adds the response as well: “sing praises with a psalm!”
 When we recognize God as Supreme and king of all kings, including every aspect of our lives, our proper response should to ask of we honor Him with our words and our lives.
 If God is king – and He is– then let’s live lives devoted in service and worship to Him.
 Discover more encouraging resources at American Pastors Network dot net.

 Transcript: A judge holds the power to sentence someone who’s broken the law, or to set one free if he determines innocence.
 Is this how God operates today?
 Scripture offers both warning and hope to answer this important question.
 Hello, I’m Sam Rohrer with another Stand in the Gap Minute.
 Psalm 50 verse 6 says, “The heavens declare his righteousness, for God himself is judge!”
 In biblical times, a human judge was often more than a legal decision maker.
 He also served as the leader of the community and held power over all laws.
 As God, He is the Judge of the world.
 It is him who decides our eternal fate.
 How can we be made right with God and escape eternal judgment?
 It’s through knowing the Son of God who forgives from all wrong and declares us justified.
 Romans 8:2 says “the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.”
 Discover more at American Pastors Network dot net.

 Transcript: For the last week.
 I’ve been focusing on who God says He is.
 The Bible calls God a lawgiver, a term packed with truth for our lives today.
 Just laws are essential to the wellbeing of society.
 But did you realize they’re also important for our walk with God?
 Hello, I’m Sam Rohrer with another Stand in the Gap Minute.
-Isaiah 33:22 reads, “the Lord is our lawgiver, the Lord is our king; he will save us.”
+Isaiah 33:22 reads, “The Lord is our lawgiver, the Lord is our king; he will save us.”
 In ancient times, those who made the laws were not the legislative branch of today, but the kings who ruled.
 God as the lawgiver, acknowledges Him as supreme authority.
 As lawgiver, He’s also the determiner of all right and wrong.
 As the Lawmaker, God determines the not only the rules, but the consequences -whether blessing or punishment.
 May we learn the law in the Bible and choose to obey so blessing can be ours.
 Discover more leadership resources at American Pastors Network dot net.

-Transcript: It’s much easier to BE forgiven than to ask for forgiveness.
+Transcript: It’s much easier to be forgiven than to ask for forgiveness.
 This week, we’ve looked at God’s traits and how they should impact the way we live.
 While God is holy, good, just and love, God is also merciful.
 One of the greatest marks of spiritual maturity is the ability to show mercy in response to personal offense by someone else.
 Hello, I’m Sam Rohrer with another Stand in the Gap Minute.
 One of the most challenging traits is emulating the mercy of God.
 Psalm 116:5 says, “God is merciful,” but what does that mean?
 Mercy is defined as compassion or forgiveness shown toward someone else, often from one who is stronger to one who is weaker.
 We are called to be merciful to those around us.
 Jesus promised blessed are the merciful?
 Why?
 For they shall obtain mercy.
 You see, mercy is part of our DNA as followers of Christ.
 So, let’s help others see it through our actions.
 Discover more at American Pastors Network dot net.

 Transcript: This week I’ve focused on God as holy, good, and just.
 But God is also, love.
 In English, we use the word “love” for many things,-- I love this food or I love this person.
 But is that the same as “God is love”?
 The answer is clearly no. Hello, I’m Sam Rohrer with another Stand in the Gap Minute.
 1 John 4:8 says, “Anyone who does not love does not know God, because God is love.”
 The Bible equates God and love.
 God is not only loving; He is the fullest expression of love.
 Jesus displayed true, perfect, agape love.
 He demonstrated this love by obeying His Father and coming to earth to die on the cross for you and me.
 When we deserved death, God gave us life. that it true God-love.
 The love we show to others should be a God-love.
 The standard is high.
 The impact is enormous.
 Discover more at American Pastors Network dot net.